-This handbook is the result of cross-sector collaboration by the Washington State academic credit for prior learning work group members, their colleagues and fellow educators, and with input from the Northwest Commission on Colleges and Universities.
+This resource is the result of cross-sector collaboration.
+Washington State academic credit for prior learning work group members, their colleagues and fellow educators, WSAC partner agencies, and the Northwest Commission on Colleges and Universities all contributed to this handbook.
+Many thanks to each of you.